-5. Metareasoning
+3. Metareasoning

-We call anomalies those reports and other evidence that remain unexplained in a finalized belief state.
+We call anomalies those reports and other evidence that remain unexplained in a finalized doxastic state.
 The system checks for their presence in a metareasoning function, METAREASON, that is activated from the ABDUCE function (Algorithm 1).
-In some cases, domain knowledge or background knowledge is insufficient, causing hypotheses not to be generated for some true reports.
+In some cases, domain knowledge or background knowledge is insufficient, causing explanations not to be generated for some true reports.
 However, in this work we assume that domain knowledge is sufficient to generate true hypotheses for all true reports, assuming the current world estimate is accurate.
-Under this assumption, in domains where all reports are guaranteed to be true (noise-free conditions), anomalies are necessarily the result of belief errors.
+Under this assumption, in domains where all reports are guaranteed to be true (noise-free conditions), anomalies are necessarily the result of errors.
 However, in more realistic environments, not all unexplainable reports are true reports; some reports might be unexplainable partly because they are noise and do not warrant any explanation.
-Part of the challenge of metareasoning is to identify which reports are unexplainable due to errors in the belief state and which are due to false reports (and hence, not due to errors).
-The metareasoning task can be construed as an abductive one by treating the anomalies as a kind of meta-evidence that require explanation by meta-hypotheses.
+Part of the challenge of metareasoning is to identify which reports are unexplainable due to errors in the doxastic state and which are due to false reports (and hence, not due to errors).
+The metareasoning task can be construed as an abductive one by treating the anomalies as a kind of meta-evidence that require explanation by meta-hypotheses, as produced by a virtual problem domain M{meta} .
 Such a metareasoning system is able to use the same abductive reasoning machinery employed by the base-level reasoner.

-The remainder of this section details the possible causes of anomalies, their corresponding belief revisions, and the criteria that tell us (as experimenters) whether the revision is correct.
+The following four sections detail the possible causes of anomalies, their corresponding belief revisions, and the criteria that tell us (as experimenters) whether the revision is correct.
 Note that an anomaly might have multiple possible causes.
 The METAREASON function handles the following tasks.
 For each possible cause, a meta-hypothesis is generated, which specifies the cause, the revision, the subset of anomalies it is said to explain, and an estimated plausibility score.
-The meta-hypotheses are added to a meta-belief state (so that the same abduction algorithms defined above may be employed), and abductive reasoning commences, yielding a set of accepted metahypotheses.
-The belief revisions that are specified by the accepted meta-hypotheses are applied to the original belief state, which is then finalized.
-If any anomalies remain (or new anomalies appear), metareasoning is activated again on the new belief state.
+The meta-hypotheses are added to a meta-doxastic state, and abductive reasoning commences, yielding a set of accepted meta-hypotheses.
+The belief revisions that are specified by the accepted meta-hypotheses are applied to the original doxastic state, which is then finalized.
+If any anomalies remain (or new anomalies appear), metareasoning is activated again on the new doxastic state.
 Care is taken not to generate meta-hypotheses that have already been evaluated.
 This ensures that the procedure halts, although we do not provide a proof here.

-In the following discussion of meta-hypotheses, let B be a belief state, A = ANOMALIES(B), and $H_A = \bigcup{h \in A} \text{HYPOTHESES}(B, h)$, i.e., the set of hypotheses that could explain some of the anomalies.
-If any such hypotheses H_A exist, they necessarily were rejected due to incompatibility or low plausibility.
+In the following sections, we use the following notation.
+Let D be a doxastic state, A = ANOMALIES(D), and $H_A = \bigcup{h \in A} HYPOTHESES(D, h)$, i.e., the set of possible explanations of anomalies, which if any exist, necessarily were rejected.

-5.1 Implausible Hypotheses
+3.1 Implausible Hypotheses

 Some reports may be anomalous due to the rejection of one or more implausible hypotheses.
-These rejected hypotheses are characterized by $H_P = \{h | h \in H_A \land P(h) < \eta\}$, where P is the plausibility function of B and η is the minimum plausibility threshold.
+These rejected hypotheses are characterized by $H_P = \{h | h \in H_A \land P(h) < \eta\}$, where P is the plausibility function of D and η is the minimum plausibility threshold.
 Unrejecting one or more of these implausible hypotheses, thus possibly allowing their acceptance, might eliminate some anomalies.

-5.2 Incompatible Hypotheses
+3.2 Incompatible Hypotheses

 Some reports may be anomalous due to some of the hypotheses being rejected upon the acceptance of other hypotheses.
-Let $H_I = \{h | h \in ACCEPTED(B) \land INCOMPATIBLE(B, h) \cap H_A \neq \emptyset\}$.
-The set H_A contains all hypotheses that could explain some of the anomalies.
+Let $H_I = \{h | h \in ACCEPTED(D) \land INCOMPATIBLE(D, h) \cap H_A \neq \emptyset\}$.

+The set H_A contains all possible explanations of the anomalies.
 The set H_I contains accepted hypotheses that are incompatible with members of H_A .
-An accepted hypothesis $h \in H_I$ may have been responsible for rejecting some hypotheses; thus, if the status of h is changed to undecided and then rejected (to prevent it from being accepted again), some anomalies might be eliminated.
+An accepted hypothesis $h \in H_I$ may have been responsible for rejecting some possible explanations of some anomalies; thus, if the status of his changed to undecided and then rejected (to prevent it from being accepted again), some anomalies might be eliminated.

-5.3 Insufficient Evidence
+3.3 Insufficient Evidence